Judaism and masturbation: The halakhic prohibition on masturbation

 The Babylonian Talmud, Niddah 13a-b, is the longest and most comprehensive discussion of the topic.
 This states that if a man frequently touches his penis with his hand (in order to check for ritually impure emission), his hand "ought to be cut off".
 It prohibits "emitting seed in vain", a term generally (but not only) referring to masturbation.
 The same passage likens the act to murder and idolatry, and also prohibits a man from intentionally arousing himself:

 With regard to any hand that is diligent to examine bodily emissions to ascertain ritual impurity, among women such a hand is praiseworthy.
 But among men such a hand should be severed [as this action is apt to lead to a seminal emission for naught] [...]

 Rabbi Eliezer says: With regard to anyone who holds his penis and urinates, it is considered as though he is bringing a flood to the world [...]

 Rabbi Yoḥanan says: Anyone who emits semen for naught is liable to receive the punishment of death at the hand of Heaven, as it is stated with regard to Onan [...]

 Rabbi Yitzḥak and Rabbi Ami say: One who emits semen for naught is considered as though he sheds blood [...]

 Rav Asi says: It is considered as though he worships idols [...]

 Rav says: One who intentionally causes himself an erection shall be ostracized.

 When examined critically, Niddah 13a-b may be separated into several strata.
 The discussion of the non-procreative emission of semen came in the redactorial strata; the tannaitic sources make no mention and only discuss arousal.

 The Shulchan Aruch and Kitzur Shulchan Aruch state that wasting sperm is considered to be a sin greater than any sin in the Torah.
 The commentary Beit Shmuel states that this is not literal, but rather serves to frighten man into avoiding the sin.
-However, the Zohar cites one opinion which says that a person can never repent for wasting sperm, and another that says it requires "great/powerful repentance" (lit. "multitudinous repentance" - תשובה רבה).
+However, the Zohar cites one opinion which says that a person can never repent for wasting sperm, and another that says it requires "great/powerful repentance" (תשובה רבה; lit. 'multitudinous repentance').
 The Arizal taught that one is obligated to fast eighty-four times to repent for the discharging of semen in vain.
 The Tanya contends that, in current times, one can give to charity in place of fasting.
 Rabbi Nachman of Breslov claimed that masturbation leads to depression, and that the effects of impure ejaculation can only be nullified through the recitation of the Tikkun Haklali.

 According to Sefer haChinuch, one of the reasons for the prohibition on male homosexual sex is that sperm is destroyed for no constructive purpose.